-Files containing implementation of "template" classes use the extension . hxx.
+Files containing implementation of "template" classes use the extension .hxx.

 - Recommendation 2 [Only one class per file] It is recommended to declare (or to implement) only one class per file.
 However tiny classes may be declared inside the same file. - Rule 7 [Includes] Use the right include directive depending on the context. #include "..." must be used to import headers from the same module, whereas #include <...> must be used to import headers from other modules. - Rule 8 [Include path] The include path is not an absolute path depending on a local file system.
 A correct include path does respect the letter case of the filenames and folders (since some platforms require it) and uses the character '/' as a separator. - Rule 9 [Protection against multiple inclusions] You must protect your files against multiple inclusions.
-To this end, use the standard directives of the precompiler #ifndef and #define (since #pragma once is only supported by Microsoft compilers).
+To this end, use #pragma once.